 We partnered with sandcastle artists to create structures that inspire safety, while also promoting social distancing.
 Our goal is to unlock new and innovative ways to enjoy the summer in your community while making it safe for everyone.
-Whether it’s a long weekend or midday visit, we have plenty of beach protect yourself, as well as others, while enjoying a day in the sun.
+Whether it’s a long weekend or midday visit, we have plenty of beach recommendations to protect yourself, as well as others, while enjoying a day in the sun.

 Social distancing is critical

 This season, public beaches are hot spots.
 People are eager to spend time outdoors, and may be looking for alternative summer activities.
-However, issues of overcrowding and lack of social distancinghas some municipalities concerned about the safety of opening beaches while trying to minimize the spread of COVID-19.
+However, issues of overcrowding and lack of social distancing has some municipalities concerned about the safety of opening beaches while trying to minimize the spread of COVID-19.

 Social distancing should be your first priority for a day at the beach.
 Plan your visit around off-peak hours, or choose a less populated beach.
 When you’re packing a beach bag, be sure to include face masks and hand sanitizer.
-Carrying some extra towels is great as well – you can use them to stake your claim in the sand, creating a socially-distanced beach spot.
-If public facilities such as washrooms, showers, or water fountains are available for use, make sure you take precautions while using them; keeping your distance, wearing a mask, and practicing good hygiene are all key to keeping your beach day safe.
+Carrying some extra towels is great as well — you can use them to stake your claim in the sand, creating a socially-distanced beach spot.
+If public facilities such as washrooms, showers, or water fountains are available for use, make sure you take precautions while using them; keeping your distance, wearing a mask, and practising good hygiene are all key to keeping your beach day safe.

 Water needs to be respected